priceloop/custom-functions-python/README.md

 source activate my_example
 ```

-The easiest way to deploy our external functions is via our cli:
+The easiest way to deploy our custom functions is via our cli:

 ```bash
 npm install -g @priceloop/cli